-When you are declared bankrupt, you get released from the majority of your tax debts and other financial debts.
+When declared bankrupt, you can get debt forgiveness from most of your taxes and other financial debts.
 However, you still have certain obligations regarding your tax return, just as you did before your bankruptcy.

 Bankruptcy and Tax Debt: What Happens to Your Taxes When You Go Bankrupt?

-Whatever outstanding tax debts you might have till the date you have been declared bankrupt will be cleared.
+Any outstanding tax debts you might have until declared bankrupt will be cleared.
 Whether this debt has or hasn’t been calculated, it will be removed.
 As a result, you won’t have to file your tax returns before you file for bankruptcy.

 The outstanding returns can be filed after the bankruptcy’s commencement.
 ATO would clear off all your tax debts until that date once you file the returns.
-You must also keep in mind that any debt related to the income you earn after the bankruptcy’s commencement won’t be cleared and must be paid as usual.
+Remember that any debt related to the income you earn after the bankruptcy’s commencement won’t be cleared and must be paid as usual.

-The taxes owing includes all the monies you personally owe to the ATO and the monies you are liable to pay because your company couldn’t pay the debts.
+The taxes owed include all the monies you personally owe to the ATO and the ones you are liable to pay because your company couldn’t pay the debts.

 What Happens If You Don’t File Tax Returns?

-One thing you need to be careful about is not lodging the outstanding tax returns to the ATO as you can otherwise be prosecuted through court for non-lodgement.
-When this happens, you would have to pay a court fine.
+You must be careful about not lodging the outstanding tax returns with the ATO, as you can otherwise be prosecuted through court for non-lodgement.
+When this happens, you will have to pay a court fine.

 Bankruptcy Due to Unpaid Taxes: Receiving Bankruptcy Notice from the ATO

-In case you receive a notice of bankruptcy from ATO, you would have to pay the tax debt or create a payment plan within 21 days.
-What happens if you are unable to make the payment or follow the payment plan?
-The tax authorities might file a petition to make you go bankrupt.
+If you receive a bankruptcy notice from ATO, you must pay the tax debt or create a payment plan within 21 days.

-Usually, the ATO doesn’t seek to get anyone bankrupt if it is clear that you can repay all the debt within a given time.
-However, if you are unable to make the payment or if ATO determines you can’t repay all your debts, you would face a bankruptcy action by ATO.
-It is crucial to get in touch with a bankruptcy expert to ensure you follow the right steps.
+Usually, the ATO doesn’t seek to get anyone bankrupt if you can repay all the debt within a given time.
+However, if you cannot make the payment or the ATO determines you can’t repay all your debts, you could face bankruptcy action from the ATO.

 Creditor’s Petition by the ATO

-The ATO or other tax authorities have the right to file for this petition in case you have failed to comply with a bankruptcy notice or done any other act of bankruptcy within six months.
+The ATO or other tax authorities have the right to file this petition if you have failed to comply with a bankruptcy notice or done any other act of bankruptcy within six months.

 When the court gives the sequestration order, you become bankrupt.
 After this, a trustee would be appointed to handle all your assets and estate.
 Most of your assets would be sold to repay the ATO and your creditors.